-If you’re expecting any guests over the Christmas period, make sure you let them know who’s coming over and if they’ve not met before perhaps show some photos.
+If you’re expecting any guests over the Christmas period, make sure you let them know who’s coming over, and if they’ve not met before perhaps show some photos.
 You could even share photos from last Christmas, so they know what to expect.
-This will help to take the element of surprise out of the day, that often causes stress and anxiety.
+This will help to take the element of surprise out of the day, which often causes stress and anxiety.

 5. Talk to Them About Their Past Christmas Memories